lue-bird/sloope/README.md

 and open the shown http link.

 ## TODO
+- make font size in title screen relative to window dimensions
 - music (50%)
-- bundle and upload to itch page
+- bundle and upload final build to itch page AND add to jam!

 ### only if time
 - optimize